probmods/probmods2/exercises/03-conditioning.md

 ~~~~

-## Exercise 2: Computing marginals
+## Exercise 3: Computing marginals

-Use the rules for computing probabilities to compute the marginal distribution on return values from these WebPPL programs by hand (use `viz()` to check your answers):
+Use the rules for computing probabilities to compute the marginal distribution on return values from these programs by hand (use `viz()` to check your answers):

 ### a)